rejayi/ion-datetime-picker/README.md

 # Introduction

-I made this component because of poor implementation of native datetime picker in Android webview.
-How funny it was when I discovered that I can only pick a time between 0:00 and 11:59 on my 24-hour clock phone :)
+I forked from [picker](https://github.com/katemihalikova/ion-datetime-picker) and made some changes in this component because, while I have itegrated with text box its not showing the selected date.
+Also I have added new attribute 'date-format' for formating the date.

 *Looking for a [picker](http://blog.ionic.io/ionic-2-fixing-date-inputs-for-the-mobile-web/) that works with Ionic framework v2?*